 Having the right heavy equipment can make all the difference when it comes to efficiency and profitability.
 But should trucking companies lease or finance that equipment?

 In this article, we explore the pros and cons of heavy equipment leasing versus financing.
-We’ll cover topics such as:
+We’ll cover topics like:

 This guide to heavy equipment finance will help you make informed decisions about whether to rent or purchase heavy equipment.
 Keep reading to learn more about construction equipment finance.